fatehullah778866/Python-Django-Complete-Guide/basic-level/step-3-first-django-project.md

 - `System check identified no issues` = Everything is working!
 - `Starting development server at http://127.0.0.1:8000/` = Your website is running!

+**VS Code Tip:**
+- The terminal shows the server is running
+- You can keep VS Code open and work on code
+- Django auto-reloads when you save files!

 ### Viewing Your Website

 1. **Open your web browser**
 2. **Go to:** `http://127.0.0.1:8000/` or `http://localhost:8000/`
 3. **You should see:** A Django welcome page! 🎉

+**VS Code Tip - Open in Browser:**
+- Right-click the URL in terminal: `http://127.0.0.1:8000/`
+- Select "Open Link" (if available)
+- Or press `Ctrl+Click` on the URL

 **What is 127.0.0.1?**
 - It's called "localhost"